Programme | 5-6 may 2026

 • Benefits of early holistic design

-14:40 Eclipse S-CORE – How OSS and AI are driving Open Innovation in Automotive
+14:40 Eclipse S-CORE – How OSS is driving Open Innovation in Automotive

 • The motivation behind S-CORE, highlighting its potential to accelerate scalable software amongst rising complexity in automotive systems due to electrification and autonomy